begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 length of greater than one for some characters.
 Some characters, for instance control characters or null (char 0), will return a display length of 0.

-LE - Less than or equal operator Ditto re GE and LES re INTERNATIONAL MODE

 ## LES